 Problems with achieving an erection may not appear at once, but they can develop over time, especially in older people.
 Medication may help.

 Damage to the lymph nodes can cause fluid to build up over time in the genital area or the legs.
+This is known as lymphedema.
 An individual may notice swelling and pain.
 Symptoms may improve after treatment finishes, but they might not go away completely.

 Radiation therapy can cause a person to feel generally unwell.